Free Consultation (210) 777-4878

 Car accident injuries can range from mild to moderate or severe.
 Even mild injuries can lead to additional post-accident complications.
 Defendants and insurance companies often try to downplay plaintiffs’ injuries and make allegations that the plaintiff is faking or embellishing his or her injuries.
 Unfortunately, this is a common defense tactic used to try to reduce the plaintiff’s compensation.

 However, an experienced Austin car accident attorney will have the skills and resources necessary to help you prove the extent of your injuries.
-Some injuries can’t be seen on an x-ray or in other types of medical imaging, such as soft tissue injuries like whiplash and other strains and sprains.
+Some injuries can’t be seen on an X-ray or in other types of medical imaging, such as soft tissue injuries like whiplash and other strains and sprains.
 Medical experts can be used to help with injury evaluation and expert testimony to help prove your injuries.

 In addition to soft tissue damage, other common car crash injuries include traumatic brain injuries, broken and crushed bones, torn muscles and ligaments, spinal cord injuries, and disfigurement.
 The most severe car accident injuries can cause long-term disability, such as brain damage and paralysis.